GSA/notifications-api/docs/all.md

 If you're using the `cf` CLI, you can run `cf logs notify-api-ENV` and/or `cf logs notify-admin-ENV` to stream logs in real time.
 Add `--recent` to get the last few logs, though logs often move pretty quickly.

-For general log searching, [the cloud.gov Kibana](https://logs.fr.cloud.gov/) is powerful, though quite complex to get started.
+For general log searching, [the cloud.gov Kibana instance](https://logs.fr.cloud.gov/) is powerful, though quite complex to get started.
 For shortcuts to errors, some team members have New Relic access.

 The links below will open a filtered view with logs from both applications, which can then be filtered further.
 However, for the links to work, you need to paste them into the URL bar while *already* on the Kibana page.
 If not, you'll just be redirected to the generic dashboard.